-4.3.2 Communication (amended)
+4.3.2 Communication

 Cederberg Municipality takes its direction for communication from the Constitution imperative of freedom of information and the objectives of building a truly democratic state.
-The municipality acknowledges the fact that for a community or community organisations to fully participate in municipal government processes they must be properly informed about processes and issues for discussion as well as decisions taken with regard to aspects that will have a direct influence on their lives.
+The municipality acknowledges the fact that for a community or community organisations to fully participate in municipal government processes they must be properly informed about processes and issues for discussion as well as decisions taken about aspects that will have a direct influence on their lives.

-This requires the municipality to maintain continued interaction and regular consultation with the people.
-The municipality further acknowledges the importance of effective internal communication processes.
+This requires the Municipality to maintain continued interaction and regular consultation with the people.
+The Municipality further acknowledges the importance of effective internal communication processes.